Te Wai Horotiu

 Te Pokapū Aotea Centre Foyer, 50 Mayoral Drive, Aotea Square

 Ihi explores the mother/son relationship between the gods, Tāne and his mother Papatūānuku, through the separation that brought the world of Te Ao Mārama (light) into existence.
 ‘In the beginning, Ranginui (sky father) and Papatūānuku (earth mother) were locked in a tight embrace.
 Their sons and daughters dwelt in the darkness between them.
-Frustrated by this confinement, their son Tāne decided to use his powerful legs to prise them apart, letting light between his parents and life to flourish.
-Tāne then surveys the view he has created - a cosmos of stars and moody brooding skies.’
+Frustrated by this, their son Tāne decided to use his powerful legs to prise them apart, letting the light in and life to flourish.
+Tāne then surveys the view he has created - a cosmos of stars and moody brooding skies.

 7.